Omar Mohammed: Music initiative

-Published works:
+Published works

 1- The history of the French expedition on Egypt in the writings of Abd al-Rahman al-Jabarti, Jordan 2013.

-Omar has produced several documents but they are still unpublished manuscripts:
+Mohammed has produced several documents but they are still unpublished manuscripts:

 1- Annals of Mosul from 2003 to 2014.
 Unpublished manuscript.

 2- The Chronicles of Mosul under the rule of the Islamic State.Unpublished manuscript.

-The manuscript covers the history of Mosul from June 6, 2014 when ISIS occupied Mosul to July 2017 when the city was liberated.
+The manuscript covers the history of Mosul from June 6, 2014, when ISIS occupied Mosul to July 2017 when the city was liberated.

 3- the Wonders of Mosul's recovery and its surrounding areas.

-Is a historical document written by Omar documenting the daily recovery of Mosul since its libration in 2017.
+Is a historical document written by MOhammed documenting the daily recovery of Mosul since its libration in 2017.